methods2022/team08_project/README.md

   This Julia script constructs two plots: boxplot and scatter plot.
 Both plots display a sample over onset days vs age (in years).
 Columns 1, 3, 5, 6, and 9 are used (id, vaccine, age, sex, and onset days).
 The id column **must be unique** to each subject.
 The helper function is defined: `is_valid_numerical` and `main` routine.
 The `main` function (for data importing, data cleaning, and plotting) is defined and run.
 The data is imported (the input file).
 The plot options and coding are defined; labels for the plot are defined to map the name of the sex and vaccine.
 The plots are saved as box plots and scatter plots with the customs plotting function, `make_plot`.
 The rows are discarded so every row has an unique id.
 The data was parsed row wise.
 A valid data row would have non-empty entries for age, onset, sex, vaccine.
 Vaccine and sex had to have a key in one of the codings.
 Invalid rows would be discarded.

+7. `at_risk_group_plots.jl`

+- Input file `final_processed_data_output.csv`
+- Output files `fatigue_at_risk_plot.png`, `headache_at_risk_plot.png`, `pyrexia_at_risk_plot.png`

+  This Julia script constructs 6 histograms from the preprocessed data (input file).
+Each output file contains 2 histograms and focuses on the ages of people who reported experiencing the top three most frequently observed adverse event symptoms.
+One of the histograms in each symptom-specific file shows the age distribution of everyone who reported that symptom, while the other histogram shows the age distribution of everyone who reported that symptom ***and*** is a member of the at-risk population that we identified for that symptom.

+ 8. `onset_time_visualizations.jl`

+ - Input file `onsite_processed_data_output.csv`
+ - Output file `onset_time_v_sex_and_manu.png`

+  This Julia script

 (last) `vaers_corr.py`